vmware/node-replication/README.md

 ### Stack cost [[src](benches/stack.rs)]

-A benchmark that evaluates the COST overhead of the library by comparing a node-replicated stack against single-threaded stack (without a log/replica).
+A benchmark that evaluates the COST (overhead of added synchronization) by comparing a node-replicated stack against single-threaded stack (without a log/replica).
 The benchmark reports throughput in ops/s.